eliakindelrosario/hcl_training/README.md

 2. 'first_middle_last' to 'first middle last'
 3. 'first middle last' to 'first middle last trevialdata'
 4. 'dd/mm/yyyy' to day: dd month: mm year: yyyy

+## Exercise 5 - LinkList Manipulation

+Write a java program showing how to use the methods in a the LinkedList class.